Coping with the aftermath

 A traumatic event disrupts your life.
 There is no simple fix to make things better right away.
 But there are actions that can help you, your family, and your community to heal.

-- If you are worried about the insurance repairs, builder and drying out your property or even if you were not insured please contact or phone us or find us at a local flood drop-in centre for help and advice.
+- If you are worried about the insurance repairs, builder and drying out your property or even if you were not insured please contact or phone us for help and advice.

 - Family, friends and work colleagues can often make a real difference in helping don’t be afraid to ask for help, its not a sign of weakness but of our humanity.

 - Follow a normal routine as much as possible.

 - Eat healthy meals.
 Be careful not to skip meals or to overeat.
 Limit caffeine and alcohol intake they can sometimes make you feel worse.

 - Exercise and stay active.

 - Help neighbours or other people in your community.
 Stay busy.